Vote of no confidence in Oxford Union president-elect to take place in person

 In a statement last month the Oxford Union condemned his remarks, and said complaints filed against Mr Abaraonye had been forwarded for disciplinary proceedings.

-In his Instagram post, Mr Abaraonye said he has been facing violent threats as well as classist and racist harassment.
+In another Instagram post, Mr Abaraonye said he has been facing violent threats as well as classist and racist harassment.

 “Some members have raised genuine concerns and done so respectfully,” he wrote.